marcopaganini/gnome-cedilla-fix/README.md

 ## How does it work?

 The program copies your system "Compose" file into `~/.XCompose` (your personal compose file), translating every occurrence of an accented-c (ć) into a cedilla c (ç).
-It then configures your environment (in `/etc/environment`) to use the "xim" module for GTK and QT.

 ## Compatibility